 It’s clear from the above information that customer support strongly influences the way that customers feel about companies, which makes sense.
 It also makes sense that businesses with impressive customer support want to flaunt it, as 37 Signals did when they started publicly posting their customer satisfaction data in real-time (as reported by KISSmetrics in March 2014).

-Transitioning 100 websites from legacy servers to cloud servers
+Transitioning 100 websites from legacy servers to private cloud hosting servers

 Please note that the following transcript is edited for clarity, space, and privacy/anonymity.

 Client: Hi, I need a call.
 We have over 100 sites with 2000 pages on old tech.

 Consultant: Thank you for contacting Atlantic.Net.
 Please call me at your convenience or send me your exact requirements by email.
 I can also call you if you want to provide me with a number and time to call.

 Client: We need to know what would work best.
 See below details: